 If technological problems arise, hearings will continue without the participation of the video or telephone participant.
 The Court will not delay hearings for signal problems or interference.
 Accordingly, persons choosing to attend a hearing by video or telephone do so at their own risk of technological failure.
-Headsets are recommended, the use of speaker phones and cell phones are discouraged but not disallowed.
+Headsets are recommended, the use of speaker phones [including on cell phones] are disallowed.
 Separate video and audio connections are required for counsel, debtors, and witnesses.
 Counsel and witnesses must appear by video.
 Excess background noise is not permitted.
 Virtual backgrounds are also not permitted.